-The Cisco IM and Presence Service also contains support for interoperability with Microsoft Live Communications Server 2005, Microsoft Office Communications Server 2007, Microsoft Lync Server 2010, and the Microsoft Office Communicator client or Microsoft Lync client for any Cisco Unified IP Phone connected to a Unified CM.
-The Microsoft Office Communicator client interoperability includes click-to-dial functionality, phone control capability through Remote Call Control (RCC), and presence status of Cisco Unified IP Phones.
+The Cisco IM and Presence Service also contains support for interoperability with Microsoft Lync Server 2010 and 2013 and the Microsoft Lync client for any Cisco Unified IP Phone connected to a Unified CM.
+The Microsoft Lync client interoperability includes click-to-dial functionality, phone control capability through Remote Call Control (RCC), and presence status of Cisco Unified IP Phones.